The Bulletin: School of Arts and Sciences: BFA

 ProArts Consortium

-After the first semester of their program, full-time undergraduate SMFA students may cross-register for studio art courses through the ProArts Consortium.
+After completing the first semester of their program, full-time undergraduate SMFA students may cross-register for studio art courses through the ProArts Consortium.
 Students may cross-register for a maximum of two studio courses worth up to 4 credits total in a given semester.
 ProArts courses count only toward a student’s BFA Studio Art requirement and always factor into review board eligibility.
 Find more information about the ProArts Consortium at: www.proarts.org.

 Boston University, Brandeis University, and Boston College